-Once there’s a spill, you shouldn’t go ahead to scrub the stain.
-Scrubbing the stain will only make it spread wider and invariably make it difficult for you to clean.
+Once there’s a spill, you shouldn’t scrub the stain.
+Scrubbing the stain will only make it spread wider and difficult for you to clean.

 2. Avoid Using Acetone On Dark Carpets

-If you have a dark carpet or one with multiple colours, then it isn’t a good idea to use acetone as this will cause your carpet to fade the more or cause the dye in your carpet to fade.
+If you have a dark carpet or one with multiple colors, it isn’t a good idea to use acetone as this will cause your carpet to fade or cause the dye in your carpet to fade.

-But if your carpet is light coloured then using non-acetone remover will help you get rid of that polish stain within a flash.
+But if your carpet is light-colored, using a non-acetone remover will help you remove that polish stain within a flash.

 3. Don’t Treat Stains Immediately

-This might look controversial but the truth is, there are times where it isn’t advisable to treat nail polish spill on your carpet immediately rather, wait for it to dry off.
+This might look controversial, but the truth is, there are times when it isn’t advisable to treat nail polish spill on your carpet immediately.
+Rather, wait for it to dry off.
 Once it is dried, you can easily scrape it off using a blunt knife before finishing it up with alcohol.

-PS: I once spilt nail polish on my rug sometime ago and the above step was what I used after I learnt that from a friend.
+PS: I once spilled nail polish on my rug sometime ago, and I took the above step I used after I learned that from a friend.

 4. Avoid Chlorine Bleach

-This is very important for those that have wool carpet.
-Using chlorine bleach or anything that contains chlorine and ammonia altogether on your wool carpet will cause more damage than the one already done.
+This is very important for those that have wool carpets.
+Using chlorine bleach or anything that contains chlorine and ammonia on your wool carpet will cause more damage than already done.

 Things To Do When You Accidentally Spill A Nail Polish Out On Your Carpet